Jerakin/DefBuild/README.md

 #### Example usage
 Make sure you have bob up to date

-You can either update to the latest `builder bob --update`
+You can either update to the latest `defbuild bob --update`

-or you can use a specific version `builder bob --set 1.2.130`
+or you can use a specific version `defbuild bob --set 1.2.130`

-Make sure your dependencies are up to date `builder resolve`
+Make sure your dependencies are up to date `defbuild resolve`

-Build the project `builder build . --platform android`, you only need to specify the project the first time or when switching platform.
+Build the project `defbuild build . --platform android`, you only need to specify the project the first time or when switching platform.

-Install the project on your connected android `builder install .` it will install a build for the project correlating to the current directory
+Install the project on your connected android `defbuild install .` it will install a build for the project correlating to the current directory

-You can automatically start the project with `builder start .` as well as get the logs with `builder listen .`
+You can automatically start the project with `defbuild start .` as well as get the logs with `defbuild listen .`

-A nifty trick is to chain the commands so it does it all in sequential order for you `builder build . && builder install . -f && builder start .`
+A nifty trick is to chain the commands so it does it all in sequential order for you `defbuild build . && defbuild install . -f && defbuild start .`

 ### Config
 set is used for setting config values, it takes 2 arguments key and value.